Singularity-tutorial/Singularity-tutorial.github.io/README.md

 hal-9000
 ```

 This is one of the core features of Singularity that makes it so attractive from a security standpoint.
-The user (along with all groups/permissions etc.) remains the same inside and outside of the container.
+The user remains the same inside and outside of the container.

 Let's try installing some software.
 I used the programs `fortune`, `cowsay`, and `lolcat` to produce the container that we saw in the first demo.